stolostron/multicluster-global-hub/doc/README.md

 4. Click the `multicluster global hub operator` to start the installation.
 You will see the prerequisites for the installation:
     - Red Hat Advanced Cluster Management for Kubernetes (RHACM) 2.7 or later needs to be installed.
     - PostgreSQL needs to be installed and you must create database for the multicluster global hub
-    - Kafka needs to be installed, and you must create two topics: spec and status.
+    - Kafka needs to be installed, and you must create two topics: `spec` and `status`.
 > Note: There are sample scripts provided to allow you to install PostgreSQL and Kafka easily.
 5. Click the `Install` button to start the installation when you are ready.
 6. Wait for the installation to complete.
 You can check the status in the `Installed Operators` page.